 Investing in share market or stock market is an excellent way to grow your wealth.
 But how share market works and how do you actually start step by step?

-There are tons of question arise in a beginners mind and I can easily relate as I have been through the same phase when I started in year 2010.
+There are tons of question arise in a beginners mind and I can easily relate as I have been through the same phase when I started.

 Just like any subject you have studied in your life, the first most thing a teacher teaches is its history or origin.
 Similarly before you jump directly to understand the technical aspects, it is advisable to learn a little about the history of stock market in world and in India.